Kris-Sekula/Hyperflex-API/README.md

 # Hyperflex-API

-This is an example of how to use Cisco Hyperflex API with python.
+This is an example of how to use the Cisco Hyperflex API with python.
 I've been tasked with deploying multiple Hyperflex Clusters at Cisco Live 2018 in Barcelona.
-As part of that deployment I wanted to have a way to monitor performace of the system.
-The Hyperflex system has a built performace "screen" that can be accessed via the http://hx-controller/perf link but I wanted to have both of my systems data presented on one screen.
+As part of that deployment, I wanted to have a way to monitor the performance of the system.
+The Hyperflex system has a built performance "screen" that can be accessed via the http://hx-controller_ip/perf link but I wanted to have both of my system's data presented on one screen.

 I decided to use the "Prometheus" https://prometheus.io/ as backend, Grafana as frontend and a python script to bring the data from the HX systems to Prometheus.
 This script crates a local web server on address http://localhost:8082/metrics that will serve the data that looks like this:
 ```